Bambil/bamboo-doc/source/index.html.md

 # Introduction
 **Good Days, Good Things**

-Welcome to the I1820 API!
+Welcome to the I1820 Documentation!

-This documentation is intended to provide simple and easy to use documentation API of middleware team.
-As you can see on the right side of the page there are `curl` commands that will execute requests against our API.
+This documentation is intended to provide simple and easy to use documentation of I1820.